tetris245/tetris245/README.md

 Most recent release is version 1.12.1 - Visit also our wiki: https://github.com/tetris245/tetris245/wiki

-## Important notice - Updated on 07/03/23
+## Important notice - Updated on 13/03/23

 **After more than one year of intense QAM development, there will be only some maintenance for QAM in 2023.
 Version 1.12.00 is one of these maintenance versions.**

 **It was for me a nice experience and many users have appreciated all the changes, improvements and additions made during the year 2022.**

-**This month, I will release ULTRAbc 1.0.0, the modSDK version of QAM, for a better compatibiity with other add-ons, especially BCX and FBC.
+**ULTRAbc 1.0. has just been releated, it's the the modSDK version of QAM, for a better compatibiity with other add-ons, especially BCX and FBC.
 However, QAM will continue to exist, as I want to give full freedom of choice to the end-users.**

 ## Installation